shirshak55/Bee-Connect/README.md

 If you discover any security related issue, please email `bloggervista@gmail.com` .

 ## Donation
 Considering the hours spent on developing this project and you might have used it on production please show some small apperication to author by donations.
-Doner's name will be written on this repo as a mark of apperciation.
+Doner's name will be written on this repo as a mark of appreciation.
 I do accept cards payment, paypal but I am not writing it here.
 If you like to donate kindly ping me at `bloggervista@gmail.com` .
 If you are bitcoin user you can send me donations at blockchain `1NJb7cqYqP3nbR5WDjdaVvaduXfg8KEsHG` or `ether` at `0xA583445Acf22604219037D31f2D163B877DAad08`